 White Wine

 I always look for something fresh and vibrant avoiding wines heavy in alcohol or oak influence.
-In other words avoid big, rich, and oaky New World Chardonnay.
+In other words, avoid big, rich, and oaky New World Chardonnay.
 The meal is rich enough.
 It’s no wonder that varietals like Riesling and Gewürztraminer are classic suggestions.
 These wines tend to be lighter in alcohol than your typical Chardonnay or Sauvignon Blanc and have little to no wood influence.
 Just be sure that the wines are not too sweet – a touch of sweetness is fine and actually very desirable.

 I also enjoy a good and bright Chenin Blanc and in France’s Loire Valley region they make a fine example from the appellation of Vouvray.
-If you are a Pinot Grigio fan you are in luck as most examples, especially the Italian versions, are ideal for your turkey dinner.
+If you are a Pinot Grigio fan, you are in luck as most examples, especially the Italian versions, are ideal for your turkey dinner.

 Of course, don’t forget Rosé.
 Rosé is a great partner to turkey and it appeals to a wide range of tastes.
+It’s the perfect middle ground between white and red wine while typically offering the acidity required to pair with a wide selection of dishes.

 Red Wine